Course Outline

 Goal:

-The goal is to justify both traditional biomedical and recent multidisciplinary evidence-based approaches to improve brain health outcomes in an ageing population, including from an ethical perspective.
+The goal is to justify both traditional biomedical and recent multidisciplinary lifestyle evidence-based approaches to improve brain health outcomes in an ageing population, including from an ethical perspective.

 Product: Written Piece